-Hendrix College Summer Institute for English Language and Culture
+Hendrix College International Student Summer Institute

 All incoming degree-seeking international students will start their journey at Hendrix in the Summer Institute.
 The Summer Institute is designed to lay a strong academic foundation for international students and students for whom English is not a first language.
 Seminars in American Cultural and Global Issues put students in liberal arts classroom contexts while building the English language and study skills necessary for students to become active participants at Hendrix during the first year and beyond.
 The six-week Summer Institute—at a cost of $3,995—is an important component of a successful international student career at Hendrix.

 All entering, degree-seeking international students will be given an ENGL placement test by Hendrix College.The purpose of the test is to evaluate international students' English language skills in reading, listening, speaking, and writing.
 It is designed and administered b the English Evaluation and Placement Committee.
 An international standardized test such as TOEFL (Test of English as a Foreign Language) does not substitute.